-Quick-Fix Penalty Reduction.
-A.
+A. Quick-Fix Penalty Reduction.

 Quick-Fix is an abatement incentive program meant to encourage employers to immediately abate hazards found during an OSHA inspection and thereby quickly prevent potential employee injury, illness, and death.
 Quick-Fix does not apply to all violations.
-However, penalty reductions are permitted in certain circumstances where OSHA has determined that immediate abatement reduces the gravity of the violation.